Stachy: Sights

 The historic part of the village of Stachy around the road to Vimperk is formed by well preserved folk-architecture timbered houses and is protected as a village monument reservation.
 The main landmarks of the village are the Church of Our Lady of the Sorrows from 1781 and the Church the Visitation of the Virgin Mary, which was built in the Empire style in 1842–1849.

 A notable building is also the Chapel of Our Lady of the Sorrows.
 It was built in the Baroque style in the mid-18th century.
 It has an unusual mansard roof covered with wood shingles.

-The local part of Chalupy is also well preserved and is protected as a village monument zone.
+A locality called Chalupy is also well preserved and is protected as a village monument zone.
 It is a small hamlet, formed by concentrated mountain solitudes, mostly from the late 18th and early 19th centuries.
 The houses are a typical example of wooden Bohemian Forest folk architecture.